 Executive orders have been used by every American president since George Washington to lead the nation through times of war, to respond to natural disasters and economic crises, to encourage or discourage regulation by federal agencies, to promote civil rights, or in the case of the Japanese internment camps, to revoke civil rights.
 Executive orders can also be used by governors to direct state agencies, often in response to emergencies, but also to promote the governor's own regulatory and social policies.

 There is no specific mention of executive orders in the U.S. Constitution.
-Instead, presidents argue that the power to make executive orders is implied in the following statements in Article II of the Constitution:
+Instead, presidents argue that the power to make executive orders is implied in the following statements contained in Article II of the Constitution:

 - "The executive power shall be vested in a President of the United States"